 If a picture tells a thousand words, can you imagine what a video can do?
 Just look at the way social media is progressing, with the likes of YouTube, Vimeo, Snapchat and Vine; we are certainly the video generation, and so are your customers.

 Let us help you reach new markets and promote your content, with our expertise in re-versioning your audio and video content.
 You will get an all-inclusive, cost-effective and hassle-free video translation solution.
-From transcribing and translating a video and voicing it over to creating Finnish subtitles and graphically editing captions or on-screen text for a foreign language version of your video – we can do it all!
+From transcribing, translating a video and voicing it over, to creating Finnish subtitles and graphically editing captions or on-screen text for a foreign language version of your video – we can do it all!

 Impress your customers with a Finnish version of your audio or video content, including business presentations, corporate and educational videos, e-learning courses, feature films, promo videos and many more.